arielsalvo/cli_parse_guide/cli_parsing.md

 ```
 About the task:
 - Note the use of `shared` in the parser template, this allows the interface name to be used in subsequent parser entries
 - Facts would have been gatherd prior to determine the `ansible_distribution` needed to locate the template.
-Alternatively, the `parse/template_path` could have been provided
+Alternatively, the `parser/template_path` could have been provided
 - The use of examples and free-spacing mode with the regular expressions can make for a more-readable template
-- The `native` parsing engine is fully supported with a Red Hat Ansible Automation Platform subscription
+- The `ansible.netcommon.native` parsing engine is fully supported with a Red Hat Ansible Automation Platform subscription

 ### Parsing json